JavaScript: else

 return `${sentenceType} sentence`;

-There are two ways to design an if-else clause.
-The negation allows you to change the order of the blocks:
+There are two ways to lay out an if-else construct.
+Using negation, you can swap the order of the blocks:

 const getTypeOfSentence = (sentence) => {